TheNeikos/TheNeikos.github.io/_posts/2017-01-08-Using_Stainless_with_Rocket.md

 title: Using Stainless with Rocket
 ---

-> In this Blog post I will see how Rocket, Stainless and Serde work together to
+> In this Blog post we will see how Rocket, Stainless and Serde work together to
 > create easy and usable testing.

 *This blog posts assumes Rust nightly from at least version 1.15.
 Others haven't